hitzstuff/dispensary_menu_creator/README.md

 * The number of unassigned categories is now listed in the main window of the program.
 * The number of unassigned menu locations are also now listed in the main window, including the page number and menu letter of the unassigned locations.
-* Unassigned menu locations are now in yellow when navigating the "Cell Mapping Configuration" window.
+* Unassigned menu locations are now in grey when navigating the "Cell Mapping Configuration" window.
+* Added two new buttons to the "Cell Mapping Configuration" window: Page Swap and Menu Swap.
+One swaps an entire page of menus, and the other swaps the locations of two individual menus.
+* Added a 6th page, to account for double-sided printing.
+* Cosmetic improvements.

 # About: